 I LOVE this idea!!!
 What a great gift!
 I think I'm going to be making this for my daughter's teachers!!!
 Thanks!!!

 You have read this article with the title Labor Day!.
-You can bookmark this page URL http://skinnyminny22.blogspot.com/2010/09/labor-day.html.
+You can bookmark this page URL https://skinnyminny22.blogspot.com/2010/09/labor-day.html.
 Thanks!